 How long should a splitting axe handle be?

-The best splitting axes have a handle length of 28 to 36 inches, depending on the user’s height.
+The best axe for splitting wood should have a handle length of 28 to 36 inches, depending on the user’s height.
 This allows a lot of force to be produced during each strike to split large rounds of hardwood more easily.

 What is the difference between a splitting axe and a felling axe?